-At Perrymont Elementary School, we want our students to develop an appreciation for and interest in mathematics, learn to think and reason mathematically, and be prepared to face new mathematical challenges.
+At Perrymont Elementary School, we want our students to develop an appreciation for and interest in mathematics, learn to think and reason mathematically, as well as to be prepared to face new mathematical challenges.
+Each student receives a minimum of 75 minutes (varies depending on grade level) of mathematics instruction daily.
+Math classes in grades K-5 are heterogeneously grouped.
 We promote student mastery of computational skills and student conceptual thinking through increased attention to problem solving, communication, and reasoning.
 Our students are given opportunities to explain the procedures they use, justify their reasoning, judge the reasonableness of their solutions, and reflect on their thinking.

-Students’ strengths and weaknesses in math are assessed and analyzed every six weeks using the Lynchburg City Schools’ six-week assessments.
+Students’ strengths and weaknesses in math are assessed and analyzed during the second and third quarter using division assessments called Benchmarks.
 Teachers use these results to identify by student the skills that need to be reinforced and/or re-taught.
-A Personalized Plan for Improvement is developed for each student who fails the six weeks math assessment.
+A plan for improvement is developed for each student who fails the Benchmark math assessment.